speters33w/CSUGLOBAL_CSC450/PortfolioProject/portfolio_project.md

 **To receive full credit for the packaging requirements for your Module 8 Portfolio Project assignment you must:**

-**1) Put your Java source code in .java text files.
+**1) Put your [Java source code](./src/) in .java text files.
 Note that I execute all your programs to check them out.**

-**2) In a Word or PDF "documentation" file, labeled as such,** **put a copy of your Java source code and execution output screen snapshots.**
+**2) In a Word or [PDF "documentation" file](./doc/documentation.pdf), labeled as such, put a copy of your Java source code and execution output screen snapshots.**

-**3) Include a screenshot showing that you've stored your Java source code in a GitHub repository.**
+**3) Include a [screenshot](./img/GitHubRepository8.png) showing that you've stored your Java source code in a GitHub repository.**

-**4) Include a detailed analysis paper in APA Edition 7 format of the important concepts of concurrency with Java to cover in detail performance issues, string vulnerabilities, and security of data types.
-Here's a link to the school's Writing Center where you can find the relevant APA Edition 7 requirements you need to follow -> [https://csuglobal.libguides.com/writingcenterLinks to an external site.](https://csuglobal.libguides.com/writingcenter)**
+**4) Include a [detailed analysis](./doc/detailed_analysis.pdf) paper in APA Edition 7 format of the important concepts of concurrency with Java to cover in detail performance issues, string vulnerabilities, and security of data types.**

 **5) Include a separate 3-4 page APA Edition 7 paper comparing the performance and security differences between C++ and Java multi-threaded programs.**